Ron MacLean: Early life and education

 He attended high school in Red Deer, Alberta, where he met his future wife Cari.
 After high school, MacLean was prepared to attend the University of Alberta until he was asked to fill in for a sick friend at CKRD-FM, which led to a job at CKRD-TV.
-Although he never attended university, MacLean received an honorary degree from the University of Alberta in 2019.

 Career

 Hockey Night in Canada

 MacLean has worked on Hockey Night in Canada since 1986–87.
 He began hosting telecasts in Calgary and Toronto when Dave Hodge moved to Vancouver.
 Hodge was later suspended, and eventually quit, protesting a CBC programming decision on-air.
-He worked his first Stanley Cup Final that spring and has been the early game host ever since.
+He worked his first Stanley Cup Finals that spring and has been the early game host ever since.
 Part of his duties included hosting Coach's Corner with Don Cherry.

 Contract negotiations with CBC Sports Executive Director Nancy Lee and the president of English television had hit a standstill in the 2001–02 NHL season.
 MacLean threatened to leave CBC on the advice of his agent Don Meehan.
 That made headlines across Canada and following a huge public outcry, the CBC quickly gave in to his demands.

 In addition to hosting HNIC, he has been a part of the CBC's Olympics coverage since 1988.
 He took over as chief anchor following the departure of Brian Williams to CTV/TSN.
 MacLean was the main sportscaster and host for the 2008 Summer Olympic Games in Beijing until his mother died, causing him to hand over duties to Scott Russell.
 In 1993, MacLean served as an ice level reporter for NBC Sports' coverage of the NHL All-Star Game in Montreal.
 MacLean has also hosted CBC's coverage of the Queen's Plate.

 Beginning with the 2014–15 NHL season, MacLean was hired by Rogers Media when the company acquired the national rights to the NHL.
 MacLean was removed from the host position of Hockey Night in Canada, but retained his role as host of Coach's Corner, and became an on-location host for the new, travelling Hometown Hockey broadcasts introduced that season.
 On June 27, 2016, Rogers announced that MacLean would be reinstated as host of the early games on Hockey Night beginning in the upcoming season, replacing George Stroumboulopoulos.